AlissaSabre/PDFThumbTrimmer/Miscellaneous/Readme.txt

 to worry about this point.

-Alissa's PDF Thumbnail Trimmer is a small program; you only need less than 100k bytes of free disk space.
-(The largest footprint is the uninstaller, BTW. :-)
+Alissa's PDF Thumbnail Trimmer is a small program; you only need less than 200k bytes of free disk space.

 4.2 Uninstalling